 Fidelity Bank prides itself in its long standing good professional and ethical reputation.
 This is sustained through a combination of policies, systems and cultural practices.
-The Bank has in place a very effective Code of Conduct and Ethics which clearly communicates the Bank's zero tolerance for corruption, bribery, abuse of office and similar misdemeanors.
-In collaboration with the professional firm of KPMG, the Bank since 2007 put in place a robust Whistle Blowing Policy which enable staff anonymously report unethical activities affecting any aspect of its operations.
+The Bank has in place a very effective Code of Conduct and Ethics Policy which clearly communicates the Bank's zero tolerance for corruption, bribery, money laundering, abuse of office and similar misdemeanors.
+In collaboration with the professional firm of KPMG, the Bank since 2007 put in place a robust Whistle Blowing Policy which enables staff anonymously report unethical activities affecting any aspect of its operations.
 The Bank's Insider Trading Policy defines clear boundaries and consequences for associated infractions.
+The Bank's anti-corruption policies and procedures are regularly communicated to employees and management in the Bank.
 These systems work in concert to strengthen staff integrity, confidence and ensure a more disciplined work force.